santtu/santtu.github.io/_posts/2013-12-05-idempotent-put-is-a-fake.md

 resource would result in the same result both times – a failure).

-At this point it should be clear that saying that "PUT should create resources because of idempotency" is a strawman argument because idempotency holds even if this is not the case.
+At this point it should be clear that saying that "PUT should create resources because of idempotency" is a false argument because idempotency holds even if this is not the case.

 Which way PUT swings is a design choice.
 A choice.

 I want to convince you that it should **not** create resources.

+<small>(Ed: Changed "strawman argument" to "false argument"
+above.
+Thanks Frederic for pointing out the semantic difference!)</small>

 ### PUTs on DELETEd resources